Outlooks: Dionne Lee

 May 7 – November 10, 2025

-The exhibition is curated by Eric Booker, Associate Curator, with Adela Goldsmith, Curatorial Assistant.
+This exhibition is organized by Eric Booker, Associate Curator, with Adela Goldsmith, Assistant Curator.

-This exhibition is supported with major support by Roberta and Steven Denning with lead support by Jennifer Brorsen and Richard DeMartini, Agnes Gund, Hazen Polsky Foundation and Lipman Family Foundation and also supported in part by Girlfriend Fund.
+This exhibition is made possible with major support by Roberta and Steven Denning and the Hazen Polsky Foundation, with lead support by Jennifer Brorsen and Richard DeMartini, Agnes Gund, Lipman Family Foundation, and Samuel Freeman Charitable Trust, and supported in part by Girlfriend Fund.

 This project is supported through a Market New York grant awarded by Empire State Development, and I LOVE NY, New York State’s Division of Tourism.